Contact the GG Archives

 Mr. Stead, with Oliver Crom Well's Pistol and a Statue of General Gordon

-He had written constantly upon various phases of this great question and had for a time published a special periodical which he called War Against War.
-He had felt strongly that the action of Italy in attempting to seize Tripoli had been wholly unjustified, and he had been the leader in the at tempts of the peace societies to secure a reference of the questions at issue to the Hague Tribunal.
+He had written constantly upon various phases of this great question.
+For a time, he had published a particular periodical, which he called War Against War.
+He had felt strongly that Italy's attempt to seize Tripoli had been wholly unjustified.
+He had been the leader in the attempts of the peace societies to secure a reference of the questions at issue to the Hague Tribunal.

 His interest in this matter had led to his being invited by the Turkish Government to come to Constantinople and aid in getting the Turkish cause presented for international arbitration.
-The last interview between Mr. Stead and the present writer was in Paris, one day last October, Mr. Stead leaving that same evening by the Oriental Express for the Turkish capital.
+The last interview between Mr. Stead and the present writer was in Paris one day last October.
+Mr. Stead left that evening by the Oriental Express for the Turkish capital.

-His energy and enthusiasm were as great as they had been in the '80s when he was working for the maintenance of the British navy and a good understanding with Russia.
-His visit at Constantinople was intensely interesting.
-He was even invited to speak on international peace in the great mosque of San Sophia,—an opportunity which his sense of courtesy toward Mohammedan feelings led him to decline.
+His energy and enthusiasm were as great as they had been in the '80s when he was working for the maintenance of the British navy and a good understanding of Russia.
+His visit to Constantinople was intensely interesting.
+He was even invited to speak on international peace in the great mosque of San Sophia—an opportunity which his sense of courtesy toward Mohammedan feelings led him to decline.

-He had been for a number of years past an earnest worker for a good understanding between England and Germany, and he had been instrumental in bringing a large body of German editors to visit England.
-Yet he had never ceased to believe that until world conditions are much better than they are it would be necessary for England to maintain her naval supremacy.
+For a number of years past, he had been an earnest worker for a good understanding between England and Germany, and he had been instrumental in bringing a large body of German editors to visit England.
+Yet he had always believed that until world conditions were much better than they were, it would be necessary for England to maintain her naval supremacy.

 A Garden Party at Cambridge House, Wimbledon.
 Mr. Stead in Argument with Herbert Burrows and Another Guest

 A Garden Party at Cambridge House, Wimbledon.
 Mr. Stead in Argument with Herbert Burrows and Another Guest.
-The American Review of Reviews (June 1912) p.
-697. GGA Image ID # 10585d002b
+The American Review of Reviews, June 1912.
+GGA Image ID # 10585d002b

-In private life, Mr. Stead was always a man of the utmost simplicity.
+Mr. Stead was always a man of the utmost simplicity in private life.
 He was generous to everyone who seemed to be in distress, and his kindness was lavished in particular upon those who deserved it so little that nobody else would help them.

-For, as he always reasoned, deserving cases could usually find help and relief, while the really needy were the others.
-He was like an elder brother to his sons and daughters, and a delightful companion and loyal friend to those who had come into the circle of his life.
+As he always reasoned, deserving cases could usually find help and relief, while people in need were the others.
+He was like an elder brother to his sons and daughters and a delightful companion and loyal friend to those who had come into the circle of his life.

-He had always been a believer in extending to women every legal and political responsibility, as well as every right, that had been granted to men.
+He had always believed in extending to women every legal and political responsibility, as well as every right, granted to men.

 His great interest in psychic research and "occultism," so-called, is well known.
-Many of his friends had deplored his activities as a spiritualist, and doubtless, in certain circles, his influence was diminished by his editing, for some years, a periodical called Borderland and his publishing what he regarded as communications from the spirit world.
+Many of his friends had deplored his activities as a spiritualist.
+Doubtless, in certain circles, his influence was diminished by his editing, for some years, a periodical called Borderland and his publishing of what he regarded as communications from the spirit world.

-As for those of us who have not given much study to these matters, and who are not influenced by the things which brought absolute conviction to Mr. Stead's mind, it is at least permissible to be tolerant and to admit that some of our fellow men may be gifted with natures more sensitive than ours and more perfectly attuned to things not of this world.
+As for those of us who have not given much study to these matters and who are not influenced by the things that brought absolute conviction to Mr. Stead's mind, it is at least permissible to be tolerant and to admit that some of our fellow men may be gifted with natures more sensitive than ours and more perfectly attuned to things not of this world.

-Besides his incessant contributions to the daily press and to periodicals, Mr. Stead wrote a very large number of books and brochures.
-While most of these were journalistic in their method, they were of extraordinary influence and power and of lucid and brilliant style.
+Besides his ongoing contributions to the daily press and periodicals, Mr. Stead wrote many books and brochures.
+While most of these were journalistic in their method, they were of extraordinary influence and power and lucid and brilliant style.

 Three of his four sons were trained by him in practical journalism and the business of publishing.
 The eldest of these, his namesake, died several years ago.
 The other two, Alfred and Henry, will continue to carry on the Review of Reviews and the business of Stead's Publishing House.